Monopoly (game show): Bonus Round ("Once Around the Board")

 The champion tried to complete one full clockwise circuit of the board within five rolls while staying out of jail.
 The contestant first chose four spaces – one each on the maroon/orange and red/yellow sides, and two on the green/blue side – to become Go to Jail spaces.
 The original Go to Jail space remained on the board, for a total of five Go to Jail spaces.

 The champion started at "GO" and rolled the dice to move around the board.
 The contestant could quit and take $100 per space passed after each successful roll.
 Rolling doubles awarded an extra roll.
 The champion won $25,000 for passing "GO" without running out of rolls, or $50,000 for landing on "GO" exactly.
 If the champion landed on a Go to Jail space at any time, the round ended and he/she forfeited the money.
 The contestant won $100 for each space passed if all rolls were exhausted and the contestant failed to pass "GO" without landing on a "Go to Jail" space.

 Production information

 Merv Griffin created the series and served as executive producer.
 Monopoly was paired with Super Jeopardy! for its 12-week run on ABC.

-Coincidentally, host Mike Reilly competed on the television game show Jeopardy! in 1989.
+Host Mike Reilly competed on the television game show Jeopardy! in 1989.
 Reilly later worked as a waiter before being selected a year later by producer Merv Griffin to perform as a contestant on the pilot for Monopoly.
 After the pilot with Peter Tomarken as host was taped, Reilly was selected as host.
 The pilot was produced for syndication, but could not gain clearances.
-Tomarken clashed with producers over production elements.
+Tomarken clashed with producers over production elements, which included Patty Maloney dressed in the Mr. Monopoly character.

-International version

-A Welsh version of the show, hosted by Derec Brown aired on S4C for a brief period in 1992.